george-willcox/Bridge-Conventions/bridge.md

 ### Penalty Doubles

-- As its name implies, this is just used when you dont beleive your opps are going to make their contract
+- As its name implies, this is just used when you don't believe your opponents are going to make their contract
-- Or Just for the banter

 ### Takeout Doubles

 - Artificial Double at the 1 level
 - Shows either
   - 11+ HCP and 3+ card support for each unbid suit
   - 16+ HCP and 1 suit

   |Partners Response|Meaning|
   |---|---|